Spirent/iTest-assets/README.md

 # Spirent Automation Asset Warehouse - iTest

 Welcome to the Spirent Automation Asset Warehouse!
 You will find a wide variety of useful automation assets for your iTest projects and/or Velocity deployments.
 This repository is specific to iTest.
 The Velocity repository is located [here](https://github.com/Spirent/Velocity-assets).
-All Automation Asset Warehouse assets are avaialble for your immediate download and use.
+All Automation Asset Warehouse assets are available for your immediate download and use.

  <table style="width:100%; border: 5px solid gray;">
   <tr>